-Sun Life Prosperity Achiever Fund 2038, Inc. (the "Company") was incorporated and registered with the Philippine Securities and Exchange Commission (SEC) on January 10, 2018.
+Sun Life Prosperity Achiever Fund 2048, Inc. (the "Company") was incorporated and registered with the Philippine Securities and Exchange Commission (SEC) on January 10, 2018.
 The Company is a registered open-end investment company under the Investment Company Act (Republic Act "R.A."
 No. 2629) and the Securities Regulation Code (R.A.
 No. 8799), formerly known as the Revised Securities Act (B.P.
 No. 178).
-It is a multi-asset/asset allocation fund which aims to maximize the returns of investors based on a pre-determined target date (Year 2038) that aligns properly with the investment horizon of its investors.
-Due to a relatively longer time horizon, the Fund will be weighted heavily on equity securities and other high-yielding instruments, with an underweight position in fixed income securities to generate higher returns for investors.
+It is a multi-asset/asset allocation fund which aims to maximize the returns of investors based on a pre-determined target date (Year 2048) that aligns properly with the investment horizon of its investors.
+Amongst the three (3) Sun Life Prosperity Achiever Funds, this Fund will have a more aggressive portfolio at the onset, which will mostly be allocated into equity securities and other high-yielding instruments due to a longer time horizon.
 As the Fund draws closer to its pre-determined target date, allocation to equity securities and other high-yielding instruments is gradually shifted to fixed income securities, to reduce the overall risk and volatility.
+The Company started its commercial operations on January 28, 2019.

-The Company appointed Sun Life Asset Management Company, Inc. (SLAMCI), an investment management company incorporated in the Philippines and a wholly owned subsidiary of Sun Life of Canada (Philippines), Inc. (SLOCPI), as its fund manager, adviser, administrator, distributor and transfer agent and provider of management, distribution and all required operational services, as disclosed in Note 10.
+The Company appointed Sun Life Asset Management Company, Inc. (\$LAMCI), an investment management company incorporated in the Philippines and a wholly owned subsidiary of Sun Life of Canada (Philippines), Inc. (SLOCPI), as its fund manager, adviser, administrator, distributor and transfer agent and provider of management, distribution and all required operational services, as disclosed in Note 10.

 As at December 31, 2022 and 2021, SLAMCI owns 99.99% of the Company's share capital attributable to shareholders.
-The Company's registered office address and principal place of business is at the 2nd Floor, Sun Life Centre, 5th Avenue corner Rizal Drive, Bonifacio Global City, Taquiq City.
+The Company's registered office address and principal place of business is at the Sun Life Centre, 5th Avenue corner Rizal Drive, Bonifacio Global City, Taguig City.